 The maximum Height of Building (HoB) is listed as a development standard under the LEP.
-This development standard assists in shaping desired character (i.e. urban form, protection of identified view corridors, human scale, the pedestrian experience, over-shadowing and property values).
-HoB is also a key input that restricts floor space and in turn development feasibility.
+This development standard assists in shaping desired character (i.e. urban form, protection of identified view corridors, human scale, over-shadowing and property values).
+HoB s also a key input that restricts floor space and in turn development feasibility.